Physical properties of an Aperiodic monotile: Graphene-like features, chirality and zero-modes

-To model a perpendicular magnetic field $B$ we introduce a Peierls phase by changing the hopping from site $j$ to site $i$ as $t\to t\ \mathrm{exp}(-\iota \pi \frac{\phi}{\phi_0}(x_i-x_j)(y_i+y_j)/\mathcal{A})$, where $\mathcal{A}=8\sqrt{3} a_m^2$ is the hat area and $\phi_0=h/e$ is the magnetic flux quantum.
+To model a perpendicular magnetic field $B$ we introduce a Peierls phase by changing the hopping from site $j$ to site $i$ as $t\to t\ \mathrm{exp}(-\iota \pi \frac{\phi}{\phi_0}(x_i-x_j)(y_i+y_j)/\mathcal{A})$, where $\mathcal{A}=8\sqrt{3} a^2$ is the hat area, $\phi_0=h/e$ is the magnetic flux quantum, and $\phi$ is the magnetic flux.
 When $\phi/\phi_0=1/2$ the hoppings can be chosen to be real, with every hat tile having an odd number of negative bonds compared to Eq.~\eqref{eq:Ham}.
 The spectrum close to $E=0$ is shown in Fig.~\ref{fig:zeromode}(e).
-For all systems inflated from primitive metatiles H0, T0, P0 and F0 that we have checked, we observe that the number of zero-modes equals the number of anti-hats (see SM \cite{SuppMat}).
+For inflations of primitive metatiles H0, T0, P0 and F0 that we checked, we found that the number of zero-modes equals the number of anti-hats (see SM \cite{SuppMat}).
 Their LDOS is localized exactly at the anti-hats, as exemplified by Fig.~\ref{fig:zeromode}(f).
-Because $\phi/\phi_0=1/2$, the wave-function amplitude has exactly one defect per anti-hat, compared to the Sutherland loop sequence, as shown in Fig.~\ref{fig:zeromode}(g).
+Furthermore, Fig.~\ref{fig:zeromode}(g) shows that the zero-mode wave-function, having one defect per anti-hat, disobeys the Sutherland loop form.

-\paragraph{Hofstadter spectrum} --- In Fig.~\ref{fig:magn}(a) we show the bulk spectrum of H3, the third inflation of the H metatile, as a function of $\phi/\phi_0$.
+\paragraph{Hofstadter spectrum} --- Fig.~\ref{fig:magn}(a) shows the bulk spectrum of H3, the third inflation of the H metatile, as a function of $\phi/\phi_0$.
 To isolate the bulk spectrum we exclude states whose weight inside the yellow line in Fig.~\ref{fig:magn}(b) is smaller than their weight outside it.

-With our normalization, the spectrum is periodic in the interval $\phi/\phi_0\ \in [0,1)$.
-This is a special feature of monotiles, compared to other quasicrystals: as there is only one type of plaquette there is only one area $\mathcal{A}$ to normalize the flux, and hence the spectrum is periodic.
-A typical quasicrystal spectrum is aperiodic as a function of $\phi/\phi_0$~\cite{Hatakeyama1989,Duncan2020,Ghadimi2022,Johnstone2022}, unless one considers commensurate quasicrystals composed of tiles with commensurate areas~\cite{Fuchs:2016hp,Fuchs:2018dd}.
+The spectrum is periodic in the interval $\phi/\phi_0\ \in [0,1)$, as there is only one type of plaquette and only one area $\mathcal{A}$ to normalize the flux.
+This is a special feature of monotiles compared to other quasicrystals.
+A typical quasicrystal spectrum is aperiodic as a function of $\phi/\phi_0$~\cite{Hatakeyama1989,Duncan2020,Ghadimi2022,Johnstone2022}, excepting quasicrystals composed of tiles with commensurate areas~\cite{Fuchs:2016hp,Fuchs:2018dd}.

-When the magnetic length $l_B \ll a_m$, the spectrum splits into Landau levels near the bottom of the spectrum ($E \sim - 2.4 $), and disperses linearly with $B$~\cite{Fuchs:2018dd}.
-In the Hofstadter regime $l_B \gg a_m$, the spectrum is split into Hofstadter bands separated by gaps.
-If the Fermi energy $E_F$ is placed within these gaps, we expect the system to display topological edge states and a quantized Hall conductance~\cite{thouless1982, niu1985}.
+When the magnetic length $l_B \gg a$, the spectrum splits into Landau levels near the bottom of the spectrum ($E \sim - 2.4 $), and disperses linearly with $B$~\cite{Fuchs:2018dd}.
+In the Hofstadter regime $l_B \sim a$, the spectrum is split into Hofstadter bands separated by gaps.
+Placing the Fermi energy $E_F$ within these gaps, the system should display topological edge states and a quantized Hall conductance~\cite{thouless1982, niu1985}.

 The topological properties of aperiodic 2D systems without time-reversal symmetry are captured by a quantized bulk average $\mathcal{C}$ of the local Chern marker $\mathcal{C}_{\mathbf{r}}$~\cite{bianco11}.
 Mathematically, $\mathcal{C} = \frac{1}{\mathcal{A}_b} \sum_{\mathbf{r} \in \mathcal{A}_{b}} \mathcal{C}_{\mathbf{r}}$, with $\mathcal{A}_b$ the area of a bulk region highlighted in Fig.~\ref{fig:magn}(b), $\mathcal{C}_{\mathbf{r}} = \bra{\mathbf{r}}\hat{C}\ket{\mathbf{r}}$ and